-In addition to the ongoing database development, the Project works with institutions and organisations such as the Royal Armouries and the Nautical Archaeology, corresponds with noted scholars in related fields, and produces short articles highlighting interesting or noteworthy historical guns.
+In addition to the ongoing database development, the Project works with institutions and organisations such as the Royal Armouries and the Nautical Archaeology Society, corresponds with noted scholars in related fields, and publishes short articles highlighting interesting or noteworthy historical guns.

 The name of the project is derived from the Latin phrase ‘Ultima Ratio Regum’, often translated as ‘the final argument of kings’.
 This phrase adorned some French cannon, initially by order of Louis XIV (1638–1715), but has come to be synonymous with artillery more generally.